Zimbabwe ‘have to enjoy’ first home Test since 2017

 HARARE: Wicketkeeper Regis Chakabva says that Zimbabwe “have to enjoy” their first home Test since 2017 as the African nation return to five-day action against Sri Lanka after their recent suspension by the International Cricket Council.

-The two-Test tour was only announced by the Sri Lankan cricket board earlier this week, with the first match to start in Harare on Sunday (today).

-Zimbabwe were readmitted as an ICC member last October following a three-month suspension.
+The two-Test tour was only announced by the Sri Lankan cricket board earlier this week, with the first match to start in Harare on Sunday.
+Zimbabwe were readmitted as an ICC member last October following a three-month suspension over political interference.

 The Sri Lanka games will be their first Tests since a 1-1 series draw in Bangladesh in November 2018.